Administration & Development of the Organizational Structure Strategy Team

 (1) Copyright in using photographs for sales promotions.

-(7) The Police Printing Office had a measure to stop distributing T.M.
+(3) The Police Printing Office had a measure to stop distributing T.M.
 6 to tour business operators.
 This was because there was a change in the T.M.
 6 format in which Thai nationals would no longer need to complete this form.

 7. Cooperation with External Organizations for Developing Business Opportunities for Members